cihernand/webapp_raspberrypi/README.md

 mysqladmin -u root [insert password] mysql -u [insert username] -p [insert password]
 ```
-If the instructions above do not work  try
+If the instructions above do not work  try:

 ``` sh
 sudo mysql -u root

 ```

+Change the plugin for user root from unix_socket into mysql_native_password:

 ``` mysql
 SELECT User, Host, plugin FROM mysql.user;
 UPDATE mysql.user SET plugin = 'mysql_native_password' WHERE user = 'root' AND plugin = 'unix_socket';
 FLUSH PRIVILEGES;
 ```

+Once you can login to MySQL create the Database myflaskapp with the following commands:

 ```mysql